sosercodes/go-kubernetes/README.md

 ## Build a Docker Image

-### Single stage docker build

-We can build a single-stage docker image using the `golang:alpine` image.
+We can build a _Single-Stage Docker Image_ using the `golang:alpine` image.
 Here’s the Dockerfile.

 ```bash
 FROM golang:alpine